 The film’s original title is El Ataque de los Muertos Sin Ojos (translation: “Attack of the Blind Dead”).
 It has no connection with Sam Raimi’s Evil Dead universe.
 It is the second entry in the Blind Dead series.
-As in the other three films, Amando de Ossorio also designed the Templar make-up and composer Anton Garcia Gabril scored it.
+As in the other three films, Amando de Ossorio also designed the Templar make-up and composer Anton Garcia Gabril provided the soundtrack score.

-Ossorio characterized the financing and production of the film as, “very difficult… Very complicated,” and claimed never to have been paid for the movie.
+Ossorio characterised the financing and production of the film as, “very difficult… Very complicated,” and claimed never to have been paid for the movie.

 Ossorio also described the film as having “political aspects” evidenced by the mayor (Fernando Sancho) who tries to abandon the town and save himself when the Templars attack.

 Interestingly, Ossorio also maintained that his creations were mummies, not zombies, furthermore telling Fandom’s Film Gallery that their slow motion movements were down to a “displacement in the relationship [between] time/space.”

 There are multiple versions of the film.
 The uncut Spanish language version, El Ataque de los Muertos Sin Ojos, runs over 4 minutes longer than the international English-language cut, Return of the Evil Dead, and contains longer, more explicit gore sequences.
 Movie-Censorship.com have compared versions.